halialm/Github-Collaboration/README.md

 - Open your VS Code and press `CTRL + Shift + P ` and enter `git clone`

-- Paste the url from the reposory-
+- Paste the url from the repository

 - Navigate to the directory where you want to store your projects.